The cost of moving house

 How much does a removal service cost when moving house?

 It’s surprising how many people forget to add removals into the budget when considering the cost of moving house.
 Some people will choose a DIY approach, hiring a van and moving the contents of their home themselves.
-However, for other, the convenience of leaving the packing up and moving aspect to trained professionals is something they wouldn’t contemplate doing without.
+However, for other, the convenience of leaving the packing up and transporting to trained professionals is something they wouldn’t contemplate doing without.

 What other costs will I need to think about when I move house?